 In 2014, the American Academy of Optometry Foundation began a tradition of honoring a former Ezell Fellow by naming an Ezell Club Fellowship in their name for that given year.
-The 2018-2019 the Ezell Club Fellowship will be named for Earl L. Smith, III, OD, PhD, FAAO.
-This fellowship will be recognized at the American Academy of Optometry (AAO) annual meeting in San Antonio.
+The 2018-2019 Ezell Club Fellowship will be named for Earl L. Smith, III, OD, PhD, FAAO.
+This fellowship will be recognized at Academy 2018 San Antonio.

 Professor Smith is a former Ezell Fellow and a member of the Ezell Club.
-He received his OD (1972) and PhD (1978) from the University of Houston and subsequently joined the faculty of the University of Houston, College of Optometry.
+He received his OD (1972) and PhD (1978) from the University of Houston (UH) and subsequently joined the faculty of the UH College of Optometry.

 During his tenure at UH, he has served as the Chair of the Basic Sciences Department, the Associate Dean for Graduate Studies and Research, the Dean of the College of Optometry, and as the Chief Health Officer of the University of Houston.
 Professor Smith currently holds the Greeman-Petty Professorship in Vision Development and is serving his second term as the Dean of the College of Optometry.